JovanPetkovic/nbsoft/README.md

 This is a project for 3rd round of interview for a IT Firm NBSoft Web Solutions.
 Project consists of 5 tasks employing different aspects of web development.

+## Installation and Usage

+This is a single-page project.
+You should start the server where index.php README.md, .gitignore, etc. are located.
+At the top of the home page you can select which task you want to see, and it will show in the container below buttons for task switching.
+You can switch to solution for another task at any moment by clicking the task button.

 ## Tasks

 ### HTML